 The NHS does not recommend the use of commercial allergy-testing kits as these are often unreliable and of a lower standard than those used by the NHS and private clinics.
 Rest assured, we use only the highest quality and most cutting-edge diagnostic tools and methods here at the Cadogan Clinic.

-Once your dermatologist has identified the allergens, then the best way to prevent reactions from occurring is to avoid these triggers, for example by not eating certain foods such as eggs, wheat or shelfish.
+Once your dermatologist has identified the allergens, then the best way to prevent reactions from occurring is to avoid these triggers, for example by not eating certain foods or using certain products on your skin.
 However, we recognise that this is not always practical, so it is advisable to take steps to minimise the risk of allergic reactions occurring.
-For example, special allergy-proof pillows and duvets can help minimise the risk of a reaction if you have an allergy to dust mites.
+For example, Introducing hypoallergenic products such as skincare or household cleaning products into your routines.

 Antihistamines

-Antihistamines are the most common type of medicine used to treat allergies and come in various forms, including tablets, liquid, creams and lotions.
+Antihistamines are the most common type of medicine used to treat Skin Allergies and come in various forms, including tablets, liquid, creams and lotions.

 Antihistamines are typically used to treat hay fever and other allergies, where the body mistakes harmless substances like pollen as a threat and releases histamine to fight them off, resulting in typical allergy symptoms, including red and itchy skin.
 Antihistamines block the effects of histamine, providing relief from the symptoms.